 You will be able to have all forms of pain relief in labour including:

-If your kidney function is more severely reduced, the dose of pain-relieving injections may need to be reduced to minimise side effects.
+If your kidney function is more severely reduced, the dose of pain-relieving injections may need to be reduced to minimize side effects.

 Unless your kidney function is very poor, your pregnancy is unlikely to cause damage to your kidneys.
 During pregnancy, your kidney function will be very closely monitored.
-A temporary fall in kidney function may occur in some women, which usually recovers after the baby is born.
+It will also be checked after your baby is born.
+A temporary fall in kidney function may occur in some women until the baby is born.

 If your kidney disease is severe, pregnancy may cause a permanent reduction in kidney function.
-This may need to be treated with dialysis to keep you and your baby well.
+You may need dialysis to keep you and your baby well.

 If you develop high blood pressure during pregnancy, you are more likely to go on to have blood pressure problems after delivery and in later life.
 This can be controlled with medication prescribed by your GP or kidney doctor.

 If you are concerned about your health affecting your ability to be a parent, discuss this with your GP or kidney doctor.
 They will be able to explain possible symptoms you may experience in the future.

 If either you or your partner has ADPKD, the risk of your baby inheriting a faulty gene and having ADPKD is 1 in 2 (50%).
 Occasionally, abnormalities that show a baby might have ADPKD are seen on antenatal scans.
 More usually, people with ADPKD develop cysts later in life, either in their teens or adulthood.

 You can find out more about ADPKD in children, including tests for the ADPKD gene, in our fact sheet 'ADPKD in children'.

 Written by Dr Kate Bramham, Consultant Nephrologist and Olivia Snowball, Research Midwife.